nombrekeff/hobo-js/README.md

 );
 ```

 In the step above step, we create the html that will be inside the `body`.
-As you can see instead of calling `.append` in the body tag like with the style, we just use `.a` to attach to the current hobo context's attached tag (_which will be the body tag_)
+As you can see instead of calling `.append` in the body tag like with the style.
+`.a` and `.attach` are used to [attach](#attaching) to the current hobo context's attached tag (_which will be the body tag in the example_)

 Then we set the tag's class name by calling `.ac` (you can also use `.addClass()`), this will set the class wrapper to the div (`<div class="wrapper"></div>`)